Cyber attacks on Gulf infrastructure seen rising

 Qatar's natural gas firm Rasgas was hit by a cyber attack in September, although it has not said how much damage was caused or whether it was the same virus that hit Aramco.

-Theodore Karasik, director of research at the Institute for Near East and Gulf Military Analysis which organised the conference, said governments and companies must stay on high alert.
+Theodore Karasik, director of research at the Institute for Near East and Gulf Military Analysis which organized the conference, said governments and companies must stay on high alert.

 "You're always in catch-up mode because the bad guys can out-think the good guys faster," he said.
 "The Gulf states need to stay as far ahead as possible given their enemies who may be more technically savvy."